aroemers/mount-lite/README.md

 As can be seen, the bindings that were used when starting the state are also used when stopping the state.

 This bindings feature can be used as a kind of dependency injection or for passing configuration parameters.
 Yet, at the current time of writing, my opinion is to use this feature sparingly.
+Substitutions are normally sufficient and using bindings a lot might hint towards a design flaw.

 *Whatever your style or situation, enjoy!*